 Perhaps more important than bank stability, especially for online banks, is security.
 The good news here is that most of the major online banks have fairly similar (and secure) login procedures, etc. Honestly, the biggest thing you can do to ensure the security of your money is to choose a strong password and then avoid falling for a phishing scheme.

-- Barclays – Barclays bank currently sports 1.20% APY, which is 15x the national average.
+- Barclays – Barclays bank currently sports 4.00% APY.
 In addition savings and CD options, Barclays is also one of the premier credit card issuers in the United States.
 They offer cards great for travel, cash back, and balance transfers.
 Barclays currently offers an online savings account with no minimum opening deposit requirement.

 Minimum Balance Requirements

-- Discover Bank – Discover Bank’s interest rate currently sits at 1.15%.
+- Discover Bank – Discover Bank’s APY currently sits at 3.90%.
 Customers pay no monthly fees or minimum balance fees on the account, and it has no minimum opening deposit amount.
 For CDs, Discover Bank is one of the best, and I can attest to that first hand.
-I have a 10-year IRA CD opened up at 2.70% (when I signed up years ago).
+I have a 10-year IRA CD opened up at 2.70% (when I signed up years ago) and today’s rate is 3.80%.
 Also, their customer service is top-notch.

 I’m not terribly picky when it comes to bank interfaces.
 As long as the site is secure and functional, I’m pretty happy.
 That being said, some sites are certainly slicker than others.
 One of my favorites in this regard is an online savings account you may not have heard of.
 SmartyPig offers a clean interface with easy management.
 I’ve yet to encounter a single bug in its system.